UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

 - System Maintenance
   - Admin Control
     - Administrators must be able to manage user accounts, system settings, and maintain overall system health.
+    - Administrators must be able to receive and respond to user reports.

 #### Non-functional Requirements: